 Sign up for your discounted Amazon Prime membership here.

-College students also get 50% off Prime.
+College students also get 50% off a Prime membership.

-Plus, as a Prime Student exclusive deal, you also get Amazon Music Unlimited for just $0.99 per month.
-All Prime memberships already include access to ad-free music (2 million songs), but Amazon Music Unlimited gets you even more ad-free tunes — 50 million songs to be exact.
+Plus, as a Prime Student exclusive deal, you get Amazon Music Unlimited for just $0.99 per month.
+All Prime memberships already include access to ad-free music (two million songs), but Amazon Music Unlimited gets you even more ad-free tunes — 50 million songs to be exact.
 Music Unlimited is normally $7.99 per month.

 Students, sign up for your free Amazon Prime trial.